skip to content

 Evidence

-Much of the Law of Evidence relevant to South Australia is contained in the Evidence Act 1929 (SA).
+Much of the law of evidence relevant to South Australia is contained in the Evidence Act 1929 (SA).

-Legal advice and representation is always advised for anyone charged with an indictable offence.
+Legal advice and representation is always recommended for anyone charged with an indictable offence.
 Please see our information on Applying for Legal Aid if you are charged with an indictable offence and need legal help.

-Evidence : Last Revised: Thu Jun 16th 2016
+Evidence : Last Revised: Mon Dec 16th 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.